eXtension.org: Drought Resources

 FEMA is the U.S. Government's principal agency charged with building and supporting the Nation's emergency management system.

 Office of the Assistant Secretary for Preparedness and Response (ASPR)

-ASPR serves as the HHS Secretary's principal advisory staff on matters related to bioterrorism and other public health emergencies.
-It also coordinates interagency activities responsible for emergency preparedness and the protection of the civilian population from acts of bioterrorism and other public health emergencies.
+ASPR serves as the HHS Secretary's principal advisory staff on matters related to bioterrorism and other public health emergencies and disasters.
+It also coordinates interagency activities responsible for emergency preparedness, planning, and the protection of the civilian population from acts of bioterrorism and other public health emergencies.

 U.S. Department of Health and Human Services

 HHS is the U.S. Government's principal agency for protecting the health of all Americans and providing essential human services, especially for those who are least able to help themselves.